turris-cz/user-docs/docs/hw/omnia/revisions.md

 4.X first.

 This revision is manufactured only with Wi-Fi and with 2GB of RAM same as CZ11NIC20.
-It also features blue buttons instead of black ones of first revision.
+It also may feature blue buttons instead of black ones in several batches.